P4: Fail Fast with Actionable Errors

 Why Agents Need It

 Agents operate in a retry loop: attempt, observe, decide.
-When an error is vague or unstructured — a bare stack trace, a one-word failure, a mixed-channel splurge — the agent cannot tell whether to retry, re-authenticate, fix configuration, or escalate to the user.
-Distinct exit codes with actionable messages let the agent act correctly on the first read.
+When an error is vague or unstructured (a bare stack trace, a one-word failure, a mixed-channel splurge), the agent cannot tell whether to retry, re-authenticate, fix configuration, or escalate to the user.
+Distinct exit codes paired with this standard's published mapping let the agent act correctly on the first read.
 The difference between exit code 77 (re-authenticate) and exit code 78 (fix config) determines whether the agent retries OAuth or asks the user to check their config file.
 Getting that wrong wastes entire conversation turns.

 Requirements